 The NIPCM was endorsed on 3 April 2017 by the Chief Nursing Officer, Chief Medical Officer, Chief Pharmaceutical Officer and Chief Dental Officer.

 This national manual provides guidance to all those involved in care provision and should be adopted for infection prevention and control practices and procedures.
-The national manual is mandatory for NHSScotland employees and applies to all NHSScotland healthcare settings.
-In all other care settings the content of this manual is considered best practice.
+The national manual is mandatory for NHSScotland.
+In all other care settings to support with health and social care integration the content of this manual is considered best practice.

 The manual aims to: